kgkg/allopass-apikit-php5/readme.md

 I do not claim ownership of any file in this repository!

 My changes:
-- changed require loading type to PSR-4 namespaces
+- changed "require" loading type to PSR-4 namespaces
 - add Composer support